ᓇᒻᒥᓂᖃᖅᑎᐅᔪᖅ - Owner

 In February 2023, Miali was awarded the 'African Descent Person of Excellence in Nunavut 2023' from Nunavut Black History Society.
 Since creating Allurvik in 2021, Miali has kept busy working in areas to provide Consultation, give Inuktitut Classes, Facilitate meetings, Host Events and Present research.
 In winter of 2021, Miali became a playwright which incorporated her love for writing and the North; her play 'Blackberries' is currently featured on CBC Gem through '21 Black Futures' and her story 'Blackberries' will be incorporated in a book by Obsidian.

 In Fall of 2018, Miali created the first Inuktitut podcast called “Tusaavisii?”, many people still tune in to the podcast and often comment how much they appreciate hearing Inuktitut interviews and songs online.
-In a world which often questions her identity, Miali seeks to share her voice and experiences, while staying informed and productive as a global citizen.
+In a world which often questions her identity, Miali seeks to share her voice and experiences.